luciensadi/AwakeMUD/README.md

 ### Runtime Troubleshooting

 If you get an error like `MYSQLERROR: Data too long for column 'Password' at row X` when running the game, you need to update your database's pfile table to use the longer password-column capacity.
 Go into your database and execute the command in `SQL/migration-libsodium.sql`.

+If you get an error like `error while loading shared libraries: libsodium.so.23: cannot open shared object file: No such file or directory`, your path does not include the directory libsodium is in.
+You can find libsodium.so's directory with `sudo find / -name libsodium.so`, then optionally symlink it with `ln -s /the/directory/it/was/in/libsodium.so.XXX /usr/lib/libsodium.so.XXX`, where XXX is the numbers indicated in the original error.
+This is probably not an ideal fix, so if anyone has a better suggestion, please file an issue!